nitikaborkar/test/README.md

-# Retention Stage: Churn Prediction Model
+# Retention Stage: Customer Lifetime Value (CLTV) Prediction Model

-Churn prediction models are crucial in the retention phase to identify customers who are likely to leave the bank.
-By proactively addressing their needs and concerns, the bank can implement targeted retention strategies to reduce churn and maintain a loyal customer base.
+Customer Lifetime Value (CLTV) prediction is a critical aspect of customer retention strategy.
+It helps in identifying the long-term value of a customer to the bank, allowing for strategic decisions on where to invest marketing and retention efforts.

-### Churn Prediction Model
+### Customer Lifetime Value (CLTV) Prediction Model

 **Objective:**

-- Predict which customers are likely to churn (leave the bank) and take preemptive actions to retain them.
+- Predict the lifetime value of customers to prioritize high-value customers for retention and targeted marketing campaigns.
-- Enhance customer loyalty and reduce churn rate by addressing issues before customers decide to leave.
+- Optimize resource allocation by focusing on customers with the highest potential value.

 **Methodology:**

 1. **Data Preparation:**
-    - Collect and preprocess customer data, including demographics, transaction history, product usage, and engagement metrics.
+    - Collect and preprocess customer data, including transactional, behavioral, and demographic information.
-    - Data sources include transactional logs, customer service interactions, and historical churn data.
+    - Historical transaction data and customer interaction logs are crucial.
 2. **Attribute Selection:**
     - **Raw Attributes:**
         - Customer ID